 The center coordinates a 10-week internship program for undergraduates from all university schools, and runs the IdeaBounce® website and IdeaBounce® events.
-The Hatchery
+Business-plan competitions

 In addition, the center sponsors two business-plan competitions that award seed capital and grants: the Olin Cup and the YouthBridge Social Enterprise and Innovation Competition.

 For more information, see the Skandalaris Center for Entrepreneurial Studies website.